aamnah/notes/src/content/android/keytool-app-signing.md

 ---
-title: Using keytool for keystore managemennt and app signing
+title: Using keytool for keystore management and app signing
 date: 2020-06-29
 description: Generate a new keystore, or extract the certficate for an upload key
 slug: keytool-app-signing-keystore-management